joantolos/rabbit-mq/README.md

 # Rabbit MQ POC

-Simple POC using Rabbit MQ with Java
+Simple POC using Rabbit MQ with Java.
+This code implements all the [tutorials on the Rabbit MQ website](https://www.rabbitmq.com/getstarted.html)

 ## About Rabbit MQ